m-sarabi/ZenNotes/readme.md

-# Quick Note Taker
+# ZenNotes Extension

-Quick Note Taker is a Chromium extension that allows you to quickly take notes directly from your browser.
+ZenNotes is a Chromium extension that allows you to quickly take notes directly from your browser.
 You can save selected text from any webpage as a note, and manage your notes through a simple interface.

 ## Features